dailymotion/oplog/README.md

 }
 ```

-The ack mechanism allows you to handle operation in parallel without loosing track of which operation has been handled in case of connection failure recovery.
+The ack mechanism allows you to handle operation in parallel without loosing track of which operation has been handled in case of a connection failure recovery.

+See `cmd/oplog-tail/` for another usage example.